-NOTE - The courses do not include the third party exam.
-Check out more info on how to register and prepare for the ABPA or similar exams on our USC Test Prep page - with links to their schedules and free resources to help you study.
+The Kruger's Training Academy Diploma can certify a technician to test preventers in maintenance situations ( such as irrigation or hydronic make up water ).
+To test on new construction and the annual tests on preventers that tie direct to the water purveyor, the appropriate third party exam is required.
+More info on how to register and prepare for the ABPA third party exams is listed on our USC Test Prep page - with links to their schedules and free resources to help you study.

 The APBA exams use the USC testing procedures, although some others are approved in most areas.
 The ASSE 5000 Single Hose Procedures are a little more efficient and require less equipment (tees, hoses, etc.), but if taking the ABPA exam, the proctor will only accept USC 10th Edition.